All Episodes

 Those jobs are going to go to green industry.

-That's where they increase.
+That's where they need the increase.

 Yeah.

-That's that's great news.
+Oh, that's great news.

 You're full of great news, Senator.

-Uh I hope you have a great weekend.
+Anyway, I hope you have a great weekend.

 Is Music Row now finally back open or no?

-It it's it's it's pretty much back open now, Sean.
+It's pretty much back open now, Sean.

-We've got br great weather here.
+We've got great weather here.

-Uh it's a good time.
+It's a good time.

 That's an important relationship.

-I think it underscores the importance, the fact that it's the first face-to-face meeting that Biden has had with a foreign leader is with Japan.
+I think it underscores the importance, the fact that it's the first face-to-face meeting that Biden has had with a foreign leader with Japan.

-There are reasons to be optimistic because I think that relationship is going to continue to flourish and strengthen.
+Again, given the strategic importance of that relationship in a tough neighborhood, as we discussed, there are reasons to be optimistic because I think that relationship is going to continue to flourish and strengthen.

 But we've got to be open-eyed, and you do a great job of informing all your listeners and viewers of the concerns and the challenges that we face.